loqi/TTTT/doc/data_model/_agent_model.md

-# What is an agency or an agent?

-The distinction between an agent and an agency is fairly arbitrary.
-They are technically equivalent concepts: a software peer-server representing the interests of one or more users who control their node(s) via a boss client interface.
-An agency is just an agent representing more than one user's interests on the TTTT network.
-Either word is technically accurate to describe TTTT network peer-server software at any scale, but if we want to emphasize that a particular network agent provides service on behalf of a number of humans, we say agency.
+# TTTT server software

+An 'agent' is a piece of TTTT software for propagating TTTT traffic with other agents.
+Agents typically run autonomously and make automated algorithmic choices, setting aside higer-stakes choices to involve human intervention.

+Agents are configured to algorithmically carry out user desires without direct user intervention.
+Users periodically modify agent configuration as user desires change, allowing agents to run autonomously and continuously, while users only need get involved when a high-stakes decision is worth the delay of deffering to human judgement.

+### 'Agent' or 'Agency?'

+Either word refers to the same concept: TTTT peer-server software carrying out autonomous operations of one or more nodes on behalf of one or more human users.
+When an agent represents the nodes of many users, the word 'agency' emphasizes the point of this larger scale.
+The two words are otherwise interchangeable.
+In this code and documentation, the slightly shorter and more general form 'agent' is preferred when not making a point about many users.

-## Graph data maintained by an agency to model the greater TTTT network topology
+## Graph data maintained by an agent to model the greater TTTT network topology

-An agency maintains a simplified model of the global TTTT graph with three flavors of
+An agency maintains a simplified model of the global TTTT graph with three flavors of node:
-node:

 * An **endod** (endo-node) is a node formally represented by this agency.
 * An **exod** (exo-node) is a foreign node with a direct TTTT link to an endod